Conformal dynamics at infinity for groups with contracting elements: CAT(0) groups with rank-1 elements: Case Study (II)

-\begin{lem} Let $\U$ be a proper CAT(0) space.
-Then the visual boundary $\bV$ is a convergence boundary with respect to the trivial partition, so that all boundary points are non-pinched. \end{lem} \begin{proof} It is well-known that the visual boundary is homeomorphic to horofunction boundary (\cite{BriHae}).
+We first prove that the visual boundary of a proper CAT(0) space is a convergence boundary.
+The proper assumption is only used to guarantee the compactification. \begin{lem} Let $\U$ be a proper CAT(0) space.
+Then the visual boundary $\bV$ is a convergence boundary with respect to the maximal partition, so that all boundary points are non-pinched. \end{lem} \begin{proof} It is well-known that the visual boundary is homeomorphic to horofunction boundary (\cite{BriHae}).
 By Theorem \ref{ContractiveThm1}, it suffices to prove that this finite difference partition is trivial: every point is minimal.